SkiTles55/SPT-AKI-Profile-Editor/ENGFAQ.md

   },
 ```
 #### UPD for SPT-AKI 3.0.0: [Profile Editor does not work with version 3.0.0?](https://youtu.be/XO2r4dG_kpk)
+#### UPD: Starting from version 2.4 the program a dialog with a list of files\folders that could not be found in the selected folder.
+If necessary, you can edit the relative paths in this dialog.
 </br></br>

 ### Some items are missing in the "Adding items" window